Basile-73/my_ecg_ptbxl_benchmarking/mycode/denoising/evaluate_downstream_by_record_README.md

 # Or force re-run for specific experiment:
 # Edit reproduce_results.py to only include the problematic experiment
 ```

-### Warning: "Skipped N diagnostic classes not in mlb"

-**Explanation**: Some diagnostic classes from PTB-XL labels don't appear in the classification training set (likely filtered out due to insufficient samples).

-**Expected behavior**: This is normal.
-The script skips these classes and continues with available classes.

-**Not a problem** unless you see this for many common classes (NORM, MI, STTC, etc.).

 ### Memory Issues (CUDA out of memory)